dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 Introduction
 ____________

-The TC-Gen tool provides verification of deterministic and probabilistic tropical cyclone genesis forecasts in the ATCF file format.
+The TC-Gen tool provides verification of deterministic and probabilistic tropical cyclone genesis forecasts in the ATCF file and shapefile formats.
 Producing reliable tropical cyclone genesis forecasts is an important metric for global numerical weather prediction models.
-This tool ingests deterministic model output post-processed by a genesis tracking software (e.g. GFDL vortex tracker), ATCF edeck files containing probability of genesis forecasts, and ATCF reference track dataset(s) (e.g. Best Track analysis and CARQ operational tracks).
+This tool ingests deterministic model output post-processed by a genesis tracking software (e.g. GFDL vortex tracker), ATCF edeck files containing probability of genesis forecasts, probabilistic shapefile warning areas, and ATCF reference track dataset(s) (e.g. Best Track analysis and CARQ operational tracks).
 It writes categorical counts and statistics.
 The capability to modify the spatial and temporal tolerances when matching forecasts to reference genesis events, as well as scoring those matched pairs, gives users the ability to condition the criteria based on model performance and/or conduct sensitivity analyses.
 Statistical aspects are outlined in :numref:`tc-gen_stat_aspects` and practical aspects of the TC-Gen tool are described in :numref:`tc-gen_practical_info`.

 .. _tc-gen_stat_aspects: